Bartolomeu Perestrello: Family

 Bartolomeu Perestrelo I, the first donatary captain of Porto Santo, played a significant role in the early Portuguese exploration of the Atlantic islands.
 He was married four times.
 His first marriage, to Margarida Martins, produced no known children.
 His second wife, Branca Dias, gave birth to Branca Dias Perestrelo, who served as a lady-in-waiting to Eleanor of Aragon, Queen of Portugal, and became the mistress of Dom Pedro de Noronha, the fourth Archbishop of Lisbon (1424–1452).

-In 1446, Perestrelo married Breatriz Furtado de Mendonça, aunt of Ana de Mendonça, mistress of John II of Portugal.
+In 1446, Perestrelo married Beatriz Furtado de Mendonça, aunt of Ana de Mendonça, mistress of John II of Portugal.
 They had three known surviving daughters: Catarina Furtado de Mendonça, who married Mem Rodrigues de Vasconcelos, a grandson of João Gonçalves Zarco, Filipa de Mendonça, who married João Teixeira, son of Tristão Vaz Teixeira, and lasty Iseu Perestrelo, wife of Pedro Correia, first donatary captain of Graciosa Island, in the Azores Archipelago.
 His fourth and final marriage, to Isabel Moniz, daughter of Gil Aires, produced several children, including Filipa Moniz Perestrelo, one of the twelve Comendadoras of Santiago, who married Christopher Columbus; Violante, who wed Miguel Molyarte and resided in Seville, Spain; and Bartolomeu Perestrelo II, second Captain of Porto Santo, who married Guiomar Teixeira, daughter of the first donatary captain of Machico.

 He was the brother of Rafael Perestrello, head of the Perestrellos of Torres Vedras.
 He also had two sisters: Catarina Perestrello, married to Aires Anes de Beja, Escrivão da Puridade (a Secretary) of John I, King of Portugal.